 Do I need to book my place before turning up?

 Yes!
-It’s really important that you register for the ride in advance to ensure you can participate on the day.
+It’s really important that you register for the ride in advance to ensure you can participate on the day and you are insured to take part.
 To ensure everyone has a safe and enjoyable experience, the Leader can only bring a limited number of participants.
 It’s free and easy to register, simply create an account on the site.Join

 Any other questions?

-If you have a question you don’t see here, email us at email@example.com
+If you have a question you don’t see here, please email us at email@example.com